dmerejkowsky/blog/content/post/2017-07-08-lets-have-a-pint-of-vim-ale.md

 Now, Neovim has this concept of "leader" key you can use to prefix all your custom mappings.

-I'm using "coma" for this, instead of the default (backslash), that I find hard to type.
+I'm using "comma" for this, instead of the default (backslash), that I find hard to type.

 So of course I could have used a `<leader>` mapping for the location list